 “Media Literacy in The Age of Fake News and Big Data” was a course for pre-college students offered through The Brown Leadership Institute.
 I wrote about the course here; you can view and download a PDF of the syllabus here.

 I taught Digital Public Humanities (a graduate-level course) for the second time at Brown in the fall of 2017.
 This particular version of the course is centered on a collaboration with the Providence Public Library Special Collections Department.
 View our course site for more information.
 I wrote a bit about our collaboration here.

 Digital Storytelling (Brown University; Spring 2017)

 This is a graduate-level course offered through the Public Humanities M.A. program here at the John Nicholas Brown Center for Public Humanities and Cultural Heritage (institutionally house in American Studies).
 Visit our course site to view readings, our student-run blog, and digital projects / stories in development.

-This course meets at Brown’s Digital Scholarship Lab, runs informal workshops for students on particular tools, and makes use of Slack to augment and continue class discussions and project development.
+This course met at Brown’s Digital Scholarship Lab, ran informal workshops for students on particular tools, and made use of Slack to augment and continue class discussions and project development.

 Digital Public Humanities (Brown University; Spring 2016)